TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 25/Acts 25.25.md

 ---

-But I found that he had committed nothing worthy of death: and as he himself appealed to the emperor I determined to send him.
+But when I found that he had committed nothing worthy of death, and as he himself appealed to the emperor I determined to send him.